-Staff involved in direct observations will then take part in a semi-structured interview, in which the researcher will ask them about norms and behaviours related to quality and safety of care in the facility, test emerging interpretations about the organisation's underlying assumptions, and request further clarification on observations.
+Staff involved in direct observations will then take part in a semistructured interview, in which the researcher will ask them about norms and behaviours related to quality and safety of care in the facility, test emerging interpretations about the organisation's underlying assumptions and request further clarification on observations.
 Residents and family members (n=3-5 from each facility) will also be asked to participate in interviews as key informants on culture.
-Given the long-term nature of care, this group will have accumulated insights into the organisational culture and its role in care delivery, and yet their perspectives have rarely been sought in studies on culture.(11, 12)
+Given the long-term nature of care, this group will have accumulated insights into the organisational culture and its role in care delivery, and yet their perspectives have rarely been sought in studies on culture.
+11 15

-Audio-recorded interviews will be transcribed, and then transcripts, fieldnotes, and organisational documents de-identified at individual- and facility-level and imported into NVivo for thematic coding and analysis.(43-45) This will involve inductive coding to classify manifest meaning in the data; codes will then be refined in multiple iterative rounds, and linked together to develop themes that convey broader, recurrent patterns and latent aspects of meaning (e.g., cultural assumptions).
-Coded data will be triangulated between different sources and methods of collection, and compared between facilities to unravel common and unique elements of culture.
-Findings will be summarised through 'thick description', an analytical process used in ethnography to create a detailed, explanatory interpretation of behaviours with reference to the context, human emotions, and social connection.(46, 47)
+Audio-recorded interviews will be transcribed, and then transcripts, fieldnotes and organisational documents will be deidentified at individual-level and facility level and imported into NVivo for thematic coding and analysis.
+43-45 This will involve inductive coding to classify manifest meaning in the data; codes will then be refined in multiple iterative rounds and linked together to develop themes that convey broader, recurrent patterns extstyle extstyleand latent aspects of meaning (eg, cultural assumptions).
+Coded data will be triangulated between different sources and methods of collection and compared between facilities to unravel common and unique elements of culture.
+Findings will be summarised through 'thick description', an analytical process used in ethnography to create a detailed, explanatory interpretation of behaviours with reference to the context, human emotions and social connection.
+46 47

-Study 3.
-Implementation of a safety culture change program in residential aged care.
+Study 3: Implementation of a safety culture change programme in residential aged care

-The Provider has implemented a multi-component program aimed at improving safety culture in their private and public hospitals, and has plans to roll this out across their other services, including residential aged care in 2024-2027.
-The program in full is called the Speak Up for SafetyTM (SUFS) program; it focuses on fostering a culture in which all staff are responsible for maintaining safety and feel able to speak up about issues and behaviours that might lead to harm to patients, residents or staff.(48) The SUFS program components include a common language for raising and escalating safety concerns, and a model to promote professional accountability and reduce unprofessional or unsafe staff behaviour.
-The latter part is based on the Vanderbilt approach to promoting professional accountability,(49, 50) which has been implemented across a range of hospitals, including in Australia.(32, 51-54) However, studies investigating the effectiveness and implementation of culture change programs, such as those focused on improving safety culture and professional accountability, are lacking in aged care.
-Box 1 summarises the core components of the program as they have been implemented in hospitals.
+The provider has implemented a multicomponent programme aimed at improving safety culture in their private and public hospitals and has plans to roll this out across their other services, including residential aged care in 2024-2027.
+The programme in full is called the Speak Up for Safety (SUFS) programme; it focuses on fostering a culture in which all staff are responsible for maintaining safety and feel able to speak up about issues and behaviours that might lead to harm to patients, residents or staff.
+The SUFS programme components include a common language for raising and escalating safety concerns and a model to promote professional accountability and reduce unprofessional or unsafe staff behaviour.
+The latter part is based on the Vanderbilt approach to promoting professional accountability, 49 50 which has been implemented across a range of hospitals, including in Australia.
+32 51-54 However, studies investigating the effectiveness and implementation of culture change programmes, such as those focused on improving safety culture and professional accountability, are lacking in aged care.
+Table 1 summarises the core components of the programme as they have been implemented in hospitals.